 Anglogibberish* and other fiction of the foreign

-A great deal of words, have been dedicated to the #conundrum of foreignness in #translation.
-Many linguists and professors have pondered this problem and quarreled over it, debated about it and written very lengthy papers to analyze it, but all to no avail; the opinions are so varied, and the offered solutions so numerous, that it would almost make one yearn for the olden days when you were either for or against.
+A great deal of words has been dedicated to the #conundrum of foreignness in #translation.
+Many linguists and professors have pondered this problem and quarrelled over it, debated about it and written very lengthy papers to analyze it, but all to no avail; the opinions are so varied, and the offered solutions so numerous, that it would almost make one yearn for the olden days when you were either for or against.

 Why is it that in texts about foreignness in translation so many researchers talk about adding ‘flavour’ or ‘colour’ to a translation?
 Sure, the link is obvious; after all, language is related to #culture and culture is related to food and art, but it’s not very original and it also reinforces the idea of foreign elements in translations being exotic, which doesn’t necessarily have to be the case.
 Coming across too many similar #phrases, while studying or doing research for papers causes a kind of overkill, not to mention that it’s a bit boring!